 The Taycan will be compatible with the super-fast European CCS chargers offered by Ionity, however only a few dozen such stations are expected to be operational in the UK by the time the Taycan hits our roads.

-Going from 0-124mph will allegedly take less than 12 seconds, with a top speed of 155mph.
-All-wheel-drive should be standard to begin with, although cheaper rear-wheel-drive editions could eventually emerge.
+Going from 0-124mph will reportedly take less than 12 seconds, with a top speed of 155mph.
+All-wheel-drive should be standard to begin with, although cheaper rear-wheel-drive versions could eventually emerge.